BlueOceanArcticTeam/quizTheWorld/README.md

 3) Time to populate the database.
 Make sure you have postgres installed on your computer and run `npm run load`

+4) Create a file in the root project folder called '.env'.
+Inside that file input your password for postgres in the following format: PASSWORD= '<your password>'

-4) Finally use `npm start` to start the server, navigate to the page on your favorite browser, and enjoy the knowledge!
+5) Finally use `npm start` to start the server, navigate to the page on your favorite browser, and enjoy the knowledge!
 ---
 ---